machineash/legacy-workflow-automation/README.md

    - Consider business significance / impact.

 4. The Test Environment is your friend
-   - Don't be afriad to dive deep in Test.
+   - Don't be afraid to dive deep in Test.
    - Stretch the system with edge cases (maybe check with the engineering team first).
    - Brainstorm scenarios and simulate them.